 We provide innovative opportunities for nurses to become experts in the evidence-based process, such as through our EBP fellowship program.
 EBP projects have focused on topics as diverse as chlorhexidine-based central line dressings, temporal artery thermometers (TAT) and delirium in ICU patients.

-We have a robust and growing nursing research program.
-We provide resources for nurses in every position to lead and participate in research so they can contribute to new knowledge.
+The Center for Pediatric Nursing Research provides resources for nurses in every position to lead and participate in research so they can contribute to new knowledge.
 We provide support for protocol development, Institutional Review Board approval, grant applications, statistical analysis and dissemination of findings through presentations and publication.

 Learn more about nursing research at Seattle Children’s.